 “has mercy on whom he wants, and he hardens whom he wants.”
 This phrase has been very misunderstood by many Christians.
-In order to understand it, there are a couple things we must understand.
+In order to properly interpret the verse, there are a couple of things we must understand.
 We must understand the context, particularly Rom.
 9:17, and we must understand the Semitic “idiom of permission.”

 Marcus Kalisch (May 16, 1828 - August 25, 1885) was a Jewish scholar who was educated at Berlin University where he studied classics, philology, and the Semitic languages, and he also studied at the Rabbinical College of Berlin.
 He was one of the pioneers of the critical study of the Old Testament in England.
 At one time he was secretary to the Chief Rabbi.
 In his commentary on Exodus he says: